krischer/LASIF/doc/index.rst

     |-- ...

 **The user is responsible** for adhering to that structure.
-Otherwise other parts of FWIW cannot operate properly.
+Otherwise other parts of LASIF cannot operate properly.

 Station Data
 ------------
-FWIW needs to know the coordinates and instrument response of each channel.
+LASIF needs to know the coordinates and instrument response of each channel.
 One way to achieve this to use SAC files, which contain coordinates, and RESP files containing the response information for each channel.
 Another possibility is to use MiniSEED waveform data and the corresponding dataless SEED or StationXML files.
-Please keep in mind that FWIW currently expects to only have channels of one station in each dataless SEED and StationXML file.
+Please keep in mind that LASIF currently expects to only have channels of one station in each dataless SEED and StationXML file.

 Naming scheme